Penetration Testing

 Listing Hosts in Database

-As we saw earlier that when we perform a Nmap scan with the db_nmap command we populate the hosts table.
-We can list all the hosts and the data that was enumerated from the Nmap scan into a structured table with the IP Address, MAC Address, Name, Operating System and other details.
+As we saw earlier, when we performed an Nmap scan with the db_nmap command, we populated the hosts table.
+We can list all the hosts and the data enumerated from the Nmap scan into a structured table.
+This table contains the IP Address, MAC Address, Name, Operating System, and other details.

 hosts